willfindlay/bpfbox-presentation/ccsw/notes.md

 # Slide 9: bpfbox Architecture

+(NEXT)

-- When bpfbox starts, it loads its BPF programs into the kernel and creates maps to hold policy and process state.
-It then parses the user-defined policy and loads the corresponding data into the policy maps.
+- When bpfbox starts, it first loads its BPF programs into the kernel...

+(NEXT)

+- ...and creates maps to hold policy and process state.

+(NEXT)

+- After parsing the user-defined policy, it uses a special linked-in C library called libbpfbox to load the policy into policy maps.
+It does so in directly kernelspace using specialized BPF programs that instrument the library.

+(NEXT)

+- Sandboxed applications are traced using tracepoints, uprobes, and kprobes which update the corresponding entries in the process state maps.
 - Whenever a sandboxed application requests access to a security-sensitive resource, the access request traps to an LSM probe which uses the currently active policy and state of the running process to inform its policy decision.